 If Z owns equipment on your site then using our HSNO Test Certifiers, Z will certify the equipment under HSNO and ensure it has the appropriate Stationary Container System Certificate.

 If you own the equipment, you will need to arrange for it to be certified under the HSNO requirements.
-The Environmental Protection Authority website includes a list of registered HSNO Certifiers.
+The WorkSafe NZ website includes a list of registered HSNO Certifiers.

 If you store petrol you are responsible for ensuring your site has the appropriate Hazardous Location Test Certificate.
 A HSNO Test Certifier will be able to advise you on this requirement.